Aller au contenu principal

 Rejoignez un large éventail de personnalités influentes, d'artistes, d'activistes et de chercheur·euse·s pour discuter de notre ville.

-Sometimes our city seems torn by a spicy cocktail of standstill and sudden change.
+Sometimes our city seems torn by a bitter mix of standstill and sudden change.
 Construction sites and government formations never seem to end, while cultural venues are being very suddenly closed down.
 While policies push people into displacement, the amount of vacant square meters stays the same.

 But that’s not the whole picture.
 In other corners positive change is growing everyday, slowly but surely getting stronger.
 From tenant mobilisations to architectural feminism, or from imagining a public bath house to really building a pool for your neighbours.
 Who gets to dream up the future of the city?
 And who puts it into practice?
 Who are the true (project) developers of our neighborhoods?